We are a Bronze Accredited School

 School Equality and Diversity Committee

 Actions already achieved in the School include establishment of the Equality and Diversity Committee (SEDC) which meets monthly and works hard to implement the objectives of the action plan and leads on all Athena SWAN related issues within the School.

-The SEDC is chaired by Dr William Hale.
+The SEDC is chaired by Sarah George.
 It feeds directly into the School’s executive committee, the recently launched Faculty Equality and Diversity forum, and the Institutional Self-Assessment Team.

 How can I get involved?